MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/production-how-to-replan-refresh-production-orders.md

 ms.date: 06/25/2021
 ms.author: edupont
 ---
-# <a name="replan-or-refresh-production-orders-directly"></a>Replan or Refresh Production Orders Directly
+# Replan or Refresh Production Orders Directly

 The **Replan** function on production orders is typically used after you have added or changed components that constitute underlying production orders.
 The function calculates changes made to components and routings lines, and it includes items on lower production BOM levels for which it may generate new production orders.